 - Is changed as regularly as possible

-It is also common sense not to write all your passwords down on a document stored on your computer, as this is like giving a burglar the keys to your house, the PIN number to your bank card, and the keys to your car.
-If you absolutely have to write passwords down, use a pen and paper instead, and keep them incredibly safe.
+It is also common sense not to write all your passwords down on a document stored on your computer, as this is like giving a burglar the keys to your house, the PIN to your bank card, and the keys to your car.
+If you have to write passwords down, use a pen and paper instead, and keep them incredibly safe.